oqolarte/oblong/content/project/bujo.md

 Accessing the notebook via "front door" means opening it in its proper orientation.
 Conversely, "back door" means the back cover of the notebook.

-All the logs are written from the front door going in.
+From one side, the front,
+all the logs---daily, monthly, future---are written.
 I don't put the Index in this side, because it's not often that I refer back to a Daily Log.

+For the other Collections,
+the bujo is flipped over,
-Other Collections are written from the back door going in.
+and writing starts from the back door going in.
 On this other side, I put the Index.
 I write the page number at the bottom corners of each page.